 Here is everything else you need to know about Saint Lucia’s reopening for Americans.

-Direct flights from Miami, NYC, Charlotte, Atlanta, Fort Lauderdale and San Juan are already scheduled starting July 4th.
+Direct flights from Miami, NYC, Charlotte, Atlanta, Fort Lauderdale and San Juan are already operating.

 St. Vincent and The Grenadines

-St. Vincent and the Grenadines are officially reopening for tourism on July 1, 2020 allowing American tourists to visit.
+St. Vincent and the Grenadines officially reopened for U.S. tourists on July 1, 2020.

 Direct flights from New York on Caribbean Air start on July 15 and flights from Miami on American Airlines start July 11.